IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 ### Part 1 Conclusion

-**Congratulations!!**.
-You've just created a level 1 operator for JanusGraph, using the default
+**Congratulations!!** You've just created a level 1 operator for JanusGraph, using the default
 BerkeleyDB configuration.
 Great job!
-In the next section of the tutorial, we will show how to create a more complex level 1 operator for JanusGraph, using Cassandra as the backend storage.
+In the [next section](https://github.ibm.com/TT-ISV-org/janusgraph-operator/blob/main/articles/level-1-janusgraph.md) of the tutorial, we will show how to create a more complex level 1 operator for JanusGraph, using Cassandra as the backend storage.
 We will also show how to scale the JanusGraph application up and down,